 All too often we look overseas for fashion trends and take styling advice from those far removed from Australian design.
-Well, we have many great designers in this country and as a personal stylist who works with many of them, I wanted to share my top picks when it comes to Australian clothing brands that offer style with a focus on sustainability.
+Well, we have many great designers in this country and as a personal stylist who works with many of them, I wanted to share my top picks when it comes to good quality Australian clothing brands that offer style with a focus on sustainability.

 Founded in 2004, this Melbourne based independent label not only offers on-trend items but it has a social conscience too.
-ELK only works with small manufacturers who meet their ethical values and are also involved in several charities.
+Brands like ELK only works with small manufacturers who meet their ethical values and are also involved in several charities.
 In my job as a personal fashion stylist I have introduced many clients to Elk over the years, particularly out of towners.

 If you want something eclectic with colour, here it is.
 This Melbourne based label has been producing adventurous prints and poppin’ designs since 2004.
 Founder Amanda McCarthy takes inspiration for clothes design from the imaginative world of children’s stories, folklore and myths and works with factories committed to sustainable and ethical practices, such as no use of single use plastics.

 Driven by a belief that every woman has the right to find fashion that reflects her personality, Harlow offers clothes in sizes 12-26.
 The husband and wife team started their business out of a need to find clothing that looks great in sizes that fit plus-size women.
 Harlow is proudly made and designed right here in Melbourne and I love introducing my Styled by Sally clients to the brand.

 It’s brave to cease operation due to the poor ethics of an industry, but that’s what Arndorf did in 2012.
 But realising they could be the change, they started trading again in 2016.
 Arndorf is the complete set, offering everything in fashion from casual and formal dresses, pant suits, coats and denim, while supporting local businesses like Nelson Made and Holly Ryan who they stock in their stores.